 We hear it all the time with creators: How will I know if anyone will buy my course?
-Although there’s never a quick answer to this question, there are a few things creators can do to validate their courses and test the waters to know if their audiences are prime for purchasing.
+Although there’s never a quick answer to this question, there are a few things creators can do when learning how to validate an online course.
 One of the best ways to scope out digital validation is to offer coaching services on a related topic to your course.

 Many Teachable creators may be tempted to think coaching is simply an add-on feature or upsell to deliver students more personalized experiences or transformations.
 And although this is true, coaching is actually a very valuable tool to test the waters with a course idea prior to even launching and scaling.

 Luckily, Teachable offers the ability to create coaching and courses pages so you can offer both services depending on the audience you have, the audience you want, and your preferred teaching method.

 So, how exactly can offering coaching help with a course launch strategy?
 Prior to launching any course, you simply must validate your idea, which at its core, simply means you’ve taken the necessary steps to feel confident that you have a market.
 Most importantly, you have a market who will pay.
 Learning how to validate an online course idea can be done in many ways, but the main points to keep in mind when validating are to search, listen, ask, and test.

 Securing a ripe and eager audience is always a necessity for a successful course launch strategy.
 So, if you’re able to already zone in on an audience who is interested by your services and knowledge, you’re on a good path to building that future student base for your course.

 Building your coaching client base is similar to building a course student base.
 Consider:

 Seeking out students through groups or forums on the topic you’re teaching